iocron/physics-collision-import-generator/README.md

 ## Usage

-1. Import a GLB or GLTF file into your project
+1. Import GLB or GLTF files into your project
-2. Select the file in the FileSystem dock
+2. Open the **"Collision Import Generator"** dock panel (near the FileSystem dock)
-3. In the Import tab, select "Scene (with Physics Options)" as the importer
-4. Configure the physics options:
-   - **Physics > Create Physics Bodies**: Enable automatic physics generation
-   - **Physics > Shape Type**: Choose between Trimesh, Convex, Box, Sphere, or Capsule
-   - **Physics > Collision Layer**: Set the collision layer for the generated physics bodies
-   - **Physics > Collision Mask**: Set the collision mask for the generated physics bodies
-5. Use the "With Physics" preset for quick setup
-6. Click "Reimport" to apply the changes
+3. Select one or more files from the list
+4. Choose a physics shape type from the dropdown
+5. Click **"Apply Physics"** to add physics, or **"Remove Physics"** to remove it

+- Files with physics applied are shown in green
+- Use the search filter to find specific files

 ## Features

 - Automatically creates StaticBody3D nodes with CollisionShape3D for all MeshInstance3D nodes
 - Multiple physics shape types supported
-- Configurable collision layers
 - Preserves existing scene structure
-- Only shows physics options when the main option is enabled
+- Uses Godot's import script system to automatically process scenes during import

 ## Shape Types